Skip to main content

 Built-Up Roofing stands as a time-tested and durable roofing solution, appreciated for its resilience, weatherproofing capabilities, and fire-resistant properties.
 With its multiple layers of bitumen and reinforcing materials, BUR systems excel in protecting low-sloped and flat roofs, particularly in commercial, industrial, and high-traffic environments.
 Its ability to withstand extreme weather conditions, foot traffic, and potential hazards makes it a reliable choice for structures seeking long-term performance.

-As you now know, BUR roofing offers numerous advantages, including its suitability for fire-sensitive locations and historical preservation projects, but the decision to use this system should be made in consideration of various factors.
+As you now know, BUR roofing offers numerous advantages, including its suitability for fire-sensitive locations and historic preservation projects, but the decision to use this system should be made in consideration of various factors.
 Such factors include the property's specific requirements, budget constraints, and available roofing alternatives like single-ply membranes.
 Engaging with roofing experts can guide property owners in selecting the most appropriate roofing solution that aligns with the needs of their structure, climate, and intended use.

 Built-Up Roofing's legacy lies in its ability to provide dependable protection for structures across a spectrum of industries and contexts.
 As roofing technologies continue to evolve, BUR remains a steadfast option for those seeking a robust, time-honored solution for their roofing needs.
 If you’re interested in BUR for your commercial property and are looking for an expert opinion, be sure to hit the “Schedule an Inspection” button down below, and one of our roofing professionals will meet with you at your earliest convenience to discuss your built-up roofing possibilities!